What is an escape room?

 I greatly appreciate any help bringing my boxes into the venue and taking them back out afterward.
 As for setup before the game starts, there’s a really specific way that everything needs to be ordered for the game to work properly, so feel free to leave that to me.

 How Far Do You Travel?

-We’ll make exceptions but please know that the price will change accordingly based on transportation and possible overnight costs.
+I’ll make exceptions but please know that the price will change accordingly based on transportation and possible overnight costs.

 Is There an Age Limit?

 Escape games are best suited for players 8 and up, but with help from parents/teachers, I can make games for players as young as 4.

 My escape rooms are built to fit every experience level.
 If you’re new to escape rooms, you can request an easier game to be introduced to how it all works.
 If you’re an expert, I’ll throw in some extra challenges to test your skills.

 This part is up to you.
 If you’ve scheduled one of my in-person games, you can pick anywhere from a 20-minute escape room to one that lasts an hour.
 The game length you choose should depend on how much time you have to play, skill level, and age of the players.
 For example, I recommend 30-45 minute rooms for younger players.

 The price changes based on the length of the game, the number of players, the distance the venue is from where I’m located, etc.

 Digital and printable games are available anytime you are!
 If you’re looking for an in-person game, I need about a week (sometimes less, depending on complexity) to plan and build it.
 The sooner you let me know, the quicker I can reserve your date.